Mohamed-Albirair/my-R-functions/README.md

 # my-R-functions
 Functions to automate common analyses.

-To use any of the functions below, simply run the `source()` command and input the corresponding hyperlink as an argument, as demonstrated below:
+To use any of the functions below, simply run the `source()` command and input the corresponding URL (hyperlink) as an argument, as demonstrated below:

 ```
 # R code:
-source(--function name--)
+source(--URL--)
 ```

 ___